RuKhan26/Recipe-food-app-official/README.md

 This should let you now access our website in any web browser and test our website like all the above steps of how to run our website

+Alternative method:

+To restart- make sure to end any and all local connections in the terminal:

+pkill -f "php -S"

+Then redirect to the main project file in the terminal and type the following and enter.

+ cd backend && php -S localhost:8000
+Enter

+cd frontend && php -S localhost:8080
+Enter
+Open the browser and go to http://localhost:8000 to see that backend is working and then finally go to http://localhost:8080 to get to the frontend of the website.

 **Unit Test:** (ai assitance)
 Instructions
 To run unit tests on your PHP code using PHPUnit: